Bendix Corporation: Automotive

 General Motors purchased a 24% interest in Bendix in 1924, not to operate Bendix but to maintain a direct and continuing contact with developments in aviation, as the engineering techniques of the auto and aircraft were quite similar then.
 In the 1920s, Bendix owned and controlled many important patents for devices applicable to the auto industry.
 For example, brakes, carburetors, and starting drives for engines.
 It acquired Bragg-Kliesrath brakes in the late 1920s.
 In 1942 Ernest R. Breech became president of Bendix, moving from General Motors.
 After performing brilliantly for Bendix by introducing GM management philosophies, he attracted the attention of Henry Ford II who persuaded Breech to move to Ford where he finished his career.
 By 1940 Bendix had sales running c. $40 million.
 In 1948, General Motors sold its interest in Bendix as GM wanted to focus on its expanding automotive operations.
 Bendix was formally founded in 1924 in South Bend, Indiana, United States.
 At first it manufactured brake systems for cars and trucks, supplying General Motors and other automobile manufacturers.
 Bendix manufactured both hydraulic brake systems and a vacuum booster TreadleVac for its production lines for decades.
 In 1924 Vincent Bendix had acquired the rights to Henri Perrot's patents for Drum brake/drum and shoe design.

 In 1956, Bendix introduced Electrojector, a multi-point electronic fuel injection system, which was optional on several 1958 models of automobiles built by Chrysler.

 In the 1960s, Bendix automotive brakes blossomed with the introduction of fixed-caliper disc brakes and the "Duo-Servo" system (which became, virtually, a de facto world standard for drum brakes).
 During the 1960s, Bendix also dabbled in bicycle hardware, producing a reliable, totally self-contained, 2-speed "Kick-Back" planetary rear axle with coaster braking.
 Also, just as reliable, was the Bendix "Red Band" and "Red Band II" single speed coaster brake hub. followed by the Bendix "70" and Bendix "80" hub.
 Considered one of the best hubs on the market, at the time.

-When Allied Signal took over Bendix in the 1980s, it quickly divested the brake and steering division to TRW to focus on aerospace applications and railcars.
-(TRW had already assumed control over Lucas Girling Brake Division years earlier.)
-The Bendix Electronic Control Unit division was divested to Siemens-VDO; a part of giant Robert Bosch GmbH and formed the foundation of the VW Digifant system and later Bosch Motronic Electronic Control Units introduced in the late 1980s.
-In the fall of 2018, TRW was assumed by ZF Ind of Germany and the Bendix brake trademark was licensed to Germany's OPTIMAL, where it resides today.